 In 2000, Dr. Stephen Gass developed flesh-detection technology known as Saw Stop.
 Saw Stop passes an electrical current through the saw blade.
-If the current detects contact with skin, it deploys a blade brake to stop the rotation of the blade in roughly 3-5 milliseconds.
+The Saw Stop can tell the difference between flesh and wood because of that electrical current.
+Humans are composed of a lot of water which is a fabulous conductor of electricity.
+When the electrical current senses human flesh as opposed to wood, the Saw Stop deploys a blade brake to stop the rotation of the blade in roughly 3-5 milliseconds.
 The difference in the level of injury to the operator is enormous.
 Without Saw Stop, the operator will likely lose a finger or suffer another type of serious injury.
 With Saw Stop, the operator will only receive a nick.

 You are probably asking: why hasn't this technology been implemented on every table saw on the market?
 Good question.
 Dr. Gass has approached the major saw manufacturers but they have refused to incorporate the technology claiming it would destroy the market for cheap saws.
 The manufacturers also do not want to have to pay to license Gass' technology.

-If you or a loved one has been injured in a table saw accident, one of our award-winning lawyers will review your case, answer your questions and clearly explain your legal options.
-At the Law Offices of John Day, we handle all table saw cases on a contingency basis, which means we only get paid if we recover money for you.
-We have recovered well over $100 million for our satisfied clients and we would like to help you and your family too.
+If you or a loved one has been injured in a table saw accident and would like to know if you have a case, give us a call.
+We offer a free initial consultation in which we will discuss your case with you and let you know if we think we can help.
+We want you to understand your legal rights and options.
+After the call, if you decide to hire us, our award-winning lawyers handle all table saw cases on a contingency basis, which means we only get paid if we recover money for you.
+We have recovered millions and millions of dollars for our satisfied clients and we would like to help you and your family too.